algosup/2023-2024-project-4-sportshield-team-2/Documents/Technical/technicalSpecifications.md

 IP Rating: If the device claims any level of water or dust resistance, compliance with the appropriate Ingress Protection (IP) rating standards for environmental sealing.

 ## Glossary
+[^1]: **CORIS Innovation** : CORIS Innovation is the parent company and creator of the SportShields device we are developing.
+[^2]: **ALGOSUP** : ALGOSUP is an international developer school based in Vierzon in the B3.
+[^3]: **HTTP Post Request** : In web communication, POST requests are utilized to send data to a server to create or update a resource.
+The information submitted to the server with POST request method is archived in the request body of the HTTP request.
+[^4]: **API** : An API, or an application programming interface, is a set of code-based instructions that enable different software components to communicate and share data.
+[^5]: **VPS** : A Virtual Private Server (VPS) is a virtual server that runs on a logical partition on a host machine.